 Oyster mushrooms are a very easy mushroom to grow with a wide range of techniques.
 Growing oyster mushrooms on coffee grounds or toilet paper is a great way to start out.
 If you are growing on coffee grounds it is good to use 50% sawdust and 50% coffee grounds for the substrate.
 This increases aeration and allows the mycelium plenty of room to breathe as it grows.
 The toilet paper method as shown in the video below is EZ Breezy too.

-Wine cap mushrooms are also easy mushrooms to grow
+Wine cap mushrooms are also some of the easiest mushrooms to grow

 Check out this post for a full description of growing wine caps.
 This is a very straight forward process that takes about 6 months with little to no work after adding the spawn.
 The most important thing is to start with FRESH HARDWOOD wood chips and high-quality wine cap spawn.
 Otherwise selecting a somewhat shady area and relaxing as the mycelium grows is all you need to do to grow this mushroom.
 IN September and May you also need to be ready to harvest these mushrooms as the window to pick them is about 2 days!